-Cutback asphalts (liquid asphalts) are asphalts that are dissolved in a petroleum solvent (cutter).
+Cutback asphalts (liquid asphalts) are asphalts that are dissolved in a petroleum (cutter).
 Typical solvents include naptha (gasoline) and kerosene.
 The type of solvent controls the curing time of the cutback and thus when it will obtain its ultimate strength.
 Rapid curing cutbacks use naptha (gasoline) while medium curing cutbacks use kerosene.
 The amount of cutter affects the viscosity of the cutback asphalt.
 The higher the cutter content, the lower the viscosity and the more fluid it will be.
 The use of cutbacks has declined rapidly over the years due to concerns over pollution and health risks as the solvents evaporate into the atmosphere.
+For example, for every 1,000 gallons of cutback asphalt applied, over 150 gallons of cutter (gasoline/kerosene) is released into the environment.